Chapter 192-905 WAC

 (c) The department may verify an employee's long-term care insurance coverage and may request additional information from the employee.

-(2) Beginning January 1, 2023, an employee who is a veteran of the United States military and has a service-connected disability rating by the United States department of veterans affairs of 70 percent or greater may apply for a permanent exemption from the premium assessment under RCW 50B.04.080.
+(2) An employee who is a veteran of the United States military and has a service-connected disability rating by the United States department of veterans affairs of 70 percent or greater may apply for a permanent exemption from the premium assessment under RCW 50B.04.080.

 (a) The employee must provide information sufficient for the department to verify their identity.